Octopus Cloud is the hosted version of Octopus Deploy. It has been publicly available since February 2018.

 Create a Cloud Instance

 - From the products screen, click Start a free 30-day Cloud trial.

 - Enter an instance name for your Octopus Cloud instance.

 - Choose a URL for the instance.

-- Confirm the details you've provided, agree to the terms and click Looks good.
-Deploy my Octopus!.
+- Confirm the details you've provided, agree to the terms and click Deploy my Octopus!.

 You will be taken to the account provisioning screen.
-Please note it can take five to ten minutes for your Octopus Cloud instance to be ready.
+It will take a couple of minutes for your Octopus Cloud instance to be ready.
 You will receive an email when the instance is ready to use.